 About Joanna

 At the age of three, Joanna began learning classical violin through the Suzuki method at the Hochstein School in Rochester, New York, and she later studied with Maggie Mercer, Harumi Rhodes, and Peter Rovit.
 When she was eleven, she began studying Irish fiddle with Brian Conway who was highly instrumental in her musical development.
 Joanna has won many awards including five championship titles in the annual Mid-Atlantic Fleadhanna Ceoil (Irish music competitions) which are run by Comhaltas Ceoltóirí Éireann (the Irish Traditional Musicians’ Association).
 In August 2021, she was awarded runner-up for the senior fiddle slow airs competition at the FleadhFest in Sligo, Ireland.
-Joanna has performed at numerous festivals, including the Syracuse Irish Festival, the Rochester Irish Festival, the Maryland Irish Festival, the New York Trad Fest, and the Philadelphia Folk Festival.
-Joanna is certified to teach violin with the Suzuki Association of the Americas and teaches Suzuki violin and Irish fiddle lessons.
-She also assists in teaching The Great Groove Band, a children’s pick-up band, at the Philadelphia Folk Festival.
-Joanna is soon to relocate back to Baltimore where she earned her degree in materials science and engineering from Johns Hopkins University.
-There she will help to keep the traditional Irish arts alive through performance and pedagogy.
+Joanna has performed at numerous festivals, including the Syracuse Irish Festival, the Rochester Irish Festival, the Springwater Fiddler's Fair, the Maryland Irish Festival, the New York Trad Fest, the Philadelphia Ceili Group Traditional Irish Music and Dance Festival, and the Philadelphia Folk Festival.
+Joanna is certified to teach violin with the Suzuki Association of the Americas and teaches Suzuki violin, Irish and improv fiddle, and music group classes for babies and toddlers and their caregivers.

 Photo by Anna Colliton